 The happiest medical specialty: Family medicine

-Because family doctors are in regular contact with patients and focused on community care, their jobs are incredibly fulfilling.
+Because family medicine doctors are in regular contact with patients and focused on community care, their jobs are incredibly fulfilling.
 In a review of overall physician happiness, Nature.com2 listed family medicine as one of the happiest doctor specialties.
 Contributing factors likely include:

 - Ability to join an established office or set up your own medical practice for increased flexibility.